cdleon/awesome-terminals/README.md

  - [dots](https://github.com/safinsingh/dots) - My dotfiles for Arch Linux and awesomeWM.
  - [dots](https://github.com/Who23/dots) - My macOS dots :)
  - [dotfiles](https://github.com/nickjj/dotfiles) - Settings for various tools I use.
+ - [dot](https://github.com/makccr/dot) - These are my dot files.
+I've primarily been a MacOS user for most of the time I've been collecting dotfiles, but I've recently switched to Linux

 ## Guides
 ### Bash